openai/openai-python/README.md

 An example of using the client with Microsoft Entra ID (formerly known as Azure Active Directory) can be found [here](https://github.com/openai/openai-python/blob/main/examples/azure_ad.py).

+🔧 **Explanation:** If you are using OpenAI through Microsoft Azure, you need to use the AzureOpenAI class.
+It's like using a different key to unlock the same door.
+Here's what's happening:

+1. We import the `AzureOpenAI` class instead of the regular `OpenAI` class.
+2. We create a client with Azure-specific parameters like `api_version` and `azure_endpoint`.
+3. We can then use this client to interact with the AI in the same way as before.

+This allows you to use OpenAI's capabilities through Microsoft's Azure cloud platform, which might be preferred for certain business or integration reasons.

 ## Versioning

 This package generally follows [SemVer](https://semver.org/spec/v2.0.0.html) conventions, though certain backwards-incompatible changes may be released as minor versions: